|Title:||Code of Conduct|

 - The University’s computer and telecommunication networks are University resources that are provided to employees, students and volunteers to allow them to carry out the functions of the institution.
 Those who use the computer and telecommunication networks are responsible for the appropriate use of these resources.
 We understand, support and abide by the policies concerning the ethical and responsible use of computers and electronic information at the University of Connecticut.

-- The University of Connecticut Office of Audit, Compliance and Ethics strives to ensure that we meet the highest possible standards where relevant federal, state and local regulations, laws and guidelines are concerned.
+- The University of Connecticut Office of University Compliance strives to ensure that we meet the highest possible standards where relevant federal, state and local regulations, laws and guidelines are concerned.
 This office supports ethical conduct by all faculty, administrators and staff and requires ongoing monitoring of policies, procedures and practices.
 Education is a key component of this program.

 Health and Safety